-Department for International Trade (DIT) Yorkshire and Humber can help your business thrive overseas no matter if you are already an experienced exporter, or just about to start your export journey.
+The Department for International Trade (DIT) Yorkshire and Humber can help your business thrive overseas whether you are already an experienced exporter, or just about to start your export journey.

 DIT’s varied and detailed export programmes offer something for every type of business.

 To find out more, please contact the DIT Yorkshire and the Humber customer services team – email@example.com or call +44 (0) 300 365 1000.